alfred4ibmOrg/ACE4MAG/Toolkit-Experience/Lab_2/ReadMe-X.md

 ![alt text][pic15]

 4\.
-Click on the App Connect Designer link to take you to the designer dashboard.”
+At Left panel -> Design -> Integration.
+Then Click on the App Connect Designer link to take you to the designer dashboard.”
+*** If no "app designer" instance yet, Go to step 5a first to ensure Switch Server is there.
+Then create App designer instance. ***
+*** After App designer is installed go to step 6 ***

 ![alt text][pic16]

 5\.
 Click on the Callable flows icon:

 ![alt text][pic17]

+5\.a\.
+If it is not there, create Switch Server from OCP console.
+* Go to OCP console -> chose Operators -> Installed Operator -> Open "App Connect
+* Find TAB called "switch server" and create Instance
+* All can be default but ensure to accept (tick) the license

 6\.
 This is the configure callable flow page.
 Click on the Connect callable flows to get to the download page.